ntgong90/vulgarLipsum/README.md

 - User clicks button
 - Clipboard pasting button
 - Different categories for list of length of words
-	- adfaf
+	- Changed to radio buttons
 - Censored version

 ## Priority
 - Original version in one file
 - Multiple files with sorted directories
-- make sure it works
+- Make sure it works

 ## Front End Tickets
 - Center Title
 - Create buttons for each selection
+	- Update radio buttons to only have one selected
+	- <s>Create action button for user to generate text
-- Create paragraph output section
+- <s>Create paragraph output section
 - Create and edit styling
-- <s> test strikethrough
+- <s>test strikethrough

 ## Back End Tickets
 - Update index.js to correctly call the DOM
+-